jsk537/Jessica_Krook_Portfolio/README.md

 This is a project where I use advanced machine learning techniques in Python on a housing dataset to predict the price and evaluate which machine learning model is the most accurate.

+## TEACHER_CERTIFICATION_IMPACT_ANALYSIS.ipynb

+This Python project analyzes the impact of two major certification policy changes implemented by a state education board in 1990.
+The notebook includes data cleaning, feature engineering, exploratory analysis, and visualizations to compare cohorts before and after the policy shift.

 ## TRANSPORTATION_COMPANY_BUSINESS_CASE

 This file is the presentation for a project I did where ì evaluate the most profitable entities and routes of a transportation company.